-Check your airline first.
-I can’t stress this enough.
-Besides the airlines that have outright banned the use of inflatable travel footrests for airplanes, other airlines only allow ones like the Flyaway Kids Bed and yet others leave it up to the discretion of the flight crew.
+I can’t stress this enough – check with your airline before buying.
+Besides the airlines that have outright banned the use of an inflatable flight cushion for toddlers, other airlines only allow specific brands like the Flyaway Kids Bed.
+To make matters more confusing, some airlines leave it up to the discretion of the flight crew.

-Airlines they list as not allowing the use of these toddler travel beds for planes: Emirates, Korean Airways, Hawaiian Airlines, Asiana, Virgin Atlantic, Air France, Air Malta, Egypt Air and Qantas
+A few airlines which do not allow use of these toddler travel beds for planes include: Emirates, Korean Airways, Hawaiian Airlines, Asiana, Virgin Atlantic, Air France, Air Malta, Egypt Air and Qantas.

 Tips for Successful use of an Airplane Bed for Kids